featured

 Expert Reactions

 The 2026 NPT Review Conference concluded without an agreed outcome document, extending an unprecedented streak of three consecutive failed review conferences.
-As nuclear risks rise and confidence in the treaty’s disarmament pillar continues to erode, experts from across the nuclear policy community examine what went wrong, what issues deserved greater attention, and what the outcome means for the future of the Nuclear Non-Proliferation Treaty.
+Experts from across the nuclear policy community examine what the outcome means for the future of the Nuclear Non-Proliferation Treaty.

 The Multipolar Illusion: